DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/146167873-44352a4c-6f2b-46f7-abb8-1c5f69e72efe.png)

 The problem above?
 Unequal distribution of load due to there being more loads in the left subnet.
+The instance on the right is getting a full 50% of the total load, while the other 4 share 50%.

 ![image](https://user-images.githubusercontent.com/52617475/146168055-c658a03f-2432-49d3-b3da-97f044ad1bb9.png)